 An aging workforce is putting tremendous strain on an industry already facing a major shortage of qualified truck drivers.
-If you’re thinking of a first-rate career move, now is the perfect time to become a Class A licensed driver.
+If you’re thinking of a first-rate career move, now is the perfect time to become a Class A licenced driver.
 A valid Class A licence will enable you to tow a trailer that weighs in excess of 4,600 kilograms, giving you endless career possibilities, and helping to meet the critical demand for highly skilled truck drivers.
 This intensive eight-week program gives you 101 hours of theory and 99 hours of hands-on training in the truck.

-Durham College has been approved to deliver training, administer testing, and provide students attending this course with a full "A" Class Driver's license through Ontario's Driver Certification Program (DCP), under the Ministry of Transportation (MTO).
+Durham College has been approved to deliver training, administer testing, and provide students attending this course with a full "A" Class Driver's licence through Ontario's Driver Certification Program (DCP), under the Ministry of Transportation (MTO).
 All "A" Driver Training instructors are fully certified by the MTO as a signing authority.

 HOURS OF SERVICE

 The Ontario Highway Traffic Act governs the number of successive hours you can legally operate a tractor trailer.
 In this section, you will learn how to access this essential info, along with hours of service for Canada and the U.S., and the importance of obeying them.
 You’ll demonstrate your ability to properly complete daily log books, as well as use electronic onboard recorders, something the industry is moving towards.

 We pride ourselves on making sure you keep Ontario’s roads the safest in North America.
 Here’s where you will learn how to conduct a thorough pre-trip inspection and complete all the necessary paperwork to be sure every aspect of your vehicle is road safe, so you can drive with confidence.